upes-open/TheOpenSourceGuide/Module 1/Open Source License and standards2.md

 - Allow any one to modify and enhance the Source Code.
 <hr>

-## Open Source Defination(OSD)
+## Open Source Definition(OSD)
-An Open Source Defination is a set of criteria's that must be conformed by a license to be considered as Open Source.
+An Open Source Definition is a set of criteria's that must be conformed by a license to be considered as Open Source.

-## Distribution Terms of a Ope Source Software
+## Distribution Terms of a Open Source Software

 - Free Redistribution.